Lab Leak: Could Smallpox Come Back?

 But if the Dutch and Russian labs had been perfect, Bedson wouldn't have been doing that work in the first place.

-A key source for this episode was Mark Pallan's Pallan's book, The Last Days of Smallpox, Tragedy in Birmingham.
+A key source for this episode was Mark Pallan's book, The Last Days of Smallpox, Tragedy in Birmingham.
+For a full list of our sources, see the show notes at TimHarford.com.

 Cautionary Tales is written by me, Tim Harford, with Andrew Wright, Alice Fiennes, and Ryan Dilley.
+It's produced by Georgia Mills and Marilyn Rust.

 The sound design and original music are the work of Pascal Wise.
+Additional sound design is by Carlos San Juan at Brain Audio.

-Ben Nadaf Hafrey edited the scripts.
+Ben Nadaf Haffrey edited the scripts.

-The show features the voice talents of Melanie Guttridge, Stella Harford, Oliver Hembrah, Sarah Jopp, Masaya Monroe, Jamal Westman, and Rufus Wright.
+The show features the voice talents of Melanie Guttridge, Stella Harford, Oliver Hembrah, Sarah Jopp, Masaya Monroe, Jamal Westman and Rufus Wright.

+Cautionary Tales is a production of Pushkin Industries.
 It's recorded at Wardore Studios in London by Tom Berry.

 If you like the show, please remember to share, rate, and review.